EVOLUTION -- Biology 4250

 to females.
 Females indeed preferred fast to slow, and long to short, calls, even when slow

-examples.
-Remember, such male traits may increase males exposure to predators (though for
+and many other examples.
+Remember, such male traits may increase males exposure to predators

-pheromones, the female is as frequently if not more frequently involved in production -- why?
+(though for pheromones, the female is as frequently if not more frequently involved in production --

 Why should females choose such males?
 Three possible explanations: